amr-abdelhamid/refbook/manuscript/main.md

 So, Services enjoys the maximum level of decoupling.
 You can view them as standalone applications which could be glued together in order to provide greater value for some end user.

-Now, the questions is: *Do we need to divide our code into modules or components or services?* The only affirmative answer that I can provide is that: Divide the code into modules.
+Now, the questions is: *Do we need to divide our code into modules or components or services?* The only answer that I can provide is: Divide the code into modules.
 Then, assess whether or not it is useful and safe to upgrade them to components or services.

 {icon=bookmark}
 G> *Divide the code into modules.
 Then, assess whether or not it is **useful AND safe** to upgrade them to components or services.*

 A> ## What about Microservices?
+A>
-The main difference between Web-services (or just services), which what I referenced in the past discussion, is that each microservice has a separate standalone datastore.
-Services, on the other hand, share a common datastore.
+A> In the above discussion, I have talked about web-service (or just services).
+The main difference between services and microservices is that services share a common datastore, whereas each microservice has a separate standalone datastore.
 A>
 A> When looking from the angle of refactoring legacy or monolithic application code bases, it is not feasible to exert any effort or even think about splitting a large backend database into smaller ones and move towards a microservices architecture.
 Some other challenges looms in the way like handling distributed transactions and understanding and supporting the call chain for every business transaction[^nealford].
 A>